vatlab/vat-docs/content/Applications/Association/single_gene/WSS test.md

 +++
 title = "WSS test"
-description = ""
-weight = 8
+weight = 7
 +++

-# Weighted Sum Statistic via Rank Test
+## Weighted Sum Statistic via Rank Test

-## Introduction
+### 1. Introduction

-The method proposed by Madsen and Browning 2009[^Bo Eskerod Madsen and Sharon R. Browning (2009) **A Groupwise Association Test for Rare Mutations Using a Weighted Sum Statistic**. *PLoS Genetics* doi:`10.1371/journal.pgen.1000384`. <http://dx.plos.org/10.1371/journal.pgen.1000384>^] first introduced the idea of assigning "weights" to rare variants within a genetic region before they are collapsed.
+The method proposed by Madsen and Browning 2009 first introduced the idea of assigning "weights" to rare variants within a genetic region before they are collapsed.
 In this case the variants having higher weights will have more substantial contribution to the collapsed variant score.
 In the Madsen & Browning paper the "weights" are defined as {$\sqrt{n\_iq\_i(1-q\_i)}$} with the assumption that the "rarer" the variant, the larger the risk effect it is to a phenotype.
-The {$q\_i$} in the original paper was based on observed control sample, which might result in inflated type I error[^Mathieu Lemire (2011) **Defining rare variants by their frequencies in controls may increase type I error**. *Nature Genetics* doi:`10.1038/ng.818`. <http://www.nature.com/doifinder/10.1038/ng.818>^].
+The {$q\_i$} in the original paper was based on observed control sample, which might result in inflated type I error(Mathieu Lemire, 2011).
 Implementation of the WSS statistic in the `WSSRankTest` method uses the same definition for {$q_i$} but the Mann-Whitney U test ([definition and C++ implementation for this program][1]) now relies on a full permutation procedure rather than normal approximation, such that the bias is correctly accounted for.

-As with the [Varible Thresholds strategy][2][?][2], the idea of weighting can be applied to many other rare variant methods.
+As with the [Varible Thresholds strategy][2], the idea of weighting can be applied to many other rare variant methods.
 The `WeightedBurdenBt` and `WeightedBurdenQt` methods implements the Madsen & Browning weighting based on controls (or samples with low quantitative phenotypic values) or the entire population, and tests for association for both case control and quantitative traits with/without presence of phenotype co-variates.

-## Details
+### 2. Details

-### Command interface
+#### 2.1 Command interface

     vtools show test WSSRankTest